seashell-org/weather-app/README.md

   - Weather status (cloudy, sunny, etc)
   - Temperature (current, high, and low in any units)

+## Tips

+When testing the API, you can use your browser to test endpoints.
+For instance, typing `http://localhost:300/hello` in the browser will give you the results from the API endpoint.

 ## Getting Started

 First, run the development server: